ManuelRausch/StatConfR/README.md

   although this may take a while.

-Setting the optional argument `.parallel=TRUE` parallizes model fitting over all but 1 available core.
-Note that the fitting procedure takes may take a considerable amount of time, especially when there are multiple models, several difficulty conditions, and/or multiple confidence categories.
+Setting the optional argument `.parallel=TRUE` parallizes model fitting over all but 1 available core. **Note that the fitting procedure takes may take a considerable amount of time**, especially when there are multiple models, several difficulty conditions, and/or multiple confidence categories.
 For example, if there are five difficulty conditions and five confidence levels, fitting the WEV model to one single participant may take 20-30 minutes on a 2.8GHz CPU.
 We recommend parallelization to keep the required time tolerable.

+The fitting routine first performs a coarse grid search to find promising starting values for the maximum likelihood optimization procedure.
+Then the best `nInits` parameter sets found by the grid search are used as the initial values for separate runs of the Nelder-Mead algorithm implemented in optim (default: 5).
+Each run is restarted `nRestart` times (default: 4).

 ``` r
 fitted_pars <- fitConfModels(MaskOri, models=c("ITGcm", "WEV"), .parallel = TRUE)